arwaAboelatta/Shell-Script-to-Backup-a-Directory-with-restoring/README.md

-Here’s a complete, concise README for your project:

----

 # Backup and Restore Solution

 This project provides a **backup and restore solution** to periodically back up a directory and restore specific backups.
 It includes a **Makefile**, a **backup script** (`backupd.sh`), and a **restore script** (`restore.sh`).